-The term “thermal spraying” stands for different methods of surface coating.
-These methods can be used for metallic and non-metallic components.
+The term “thermal spray” stands for several different types of surface coatings.
+Thermal spray may be used for metallic and non-metallic components.
 Depending on the desired properties, we can coat your components with pure metals, metal alloys, oxide ceramic or carbide materials.
-An important advantage: The surface of the components to be coated is hardly subjected to thermal stress (unlike in the case of deposition welding).
-Typical properties of a spray coating are also the homogeneous structure, crack free and good adhesion to the component.
+An important advantage: The surface of the components to be coated is subjected to hardly any thermal stress (unlike in the case of deposition welding).
+Typical properties of a thermal spray coating are the homogeneous structure, crack free and good adhesion to the component.

 Thermal spray coatings are particularly suitable for the following purposes: